Articles , Cases , Glossary

 realli_logo_animation_tubik

-Logo mascot design by Tubik for Realli
+Logo mascot design

 Memorability and recognizability

-Most of us are visually driven and our brains work in such a way that we notice images faster and remember them better than text.
-Being images far from abstract and having human-like features, mascots tend to take everything from the abilities of human memory: we catch them fast, easily remember them due to particular associations and recognize them faster than abstract images seeing them again.
+Most of us are visually driven, and our brains work in such a way that we notice images faster and remember them better than text.
+Being images far from abstract and having human-like features, mascots tend to take everything from the abilities of human memory: we catch them fast, easily remember them due to particular associations, and recognize them faster than abstract images, seeing them again.
 All the mentioned has great importance in creating strong brand awareness and building patterns in user interfaces.

 Consistent visual marking